akkadotnet/akka.net/docs/articles/intro/what-problems-does-actor-model-solve.md

    (a long queue), delays caused by garbage collection, etc. In face of these, concurrent systems should handle response deadlines in the form of timeouts, just like networked/distributed systems.**

-## How the actor model meets the needs of concurrent, distributed systems
+## How the Actor Model Meets the Needs of Concurrent, Distributed Systems

 As described in the sections above, common programming practices cannot properly address the needs of modern concurrent and distributed systems.